AlibabaCloudDocs/ga/intl.en-US/Best practices/GA interacts with Alibaba Cloud CDN to accelerate content retrieval from origin servers.md

     -   **Domain Name to Accelerate**: Enter the domain name of the web service to be accelerated. **www.example.com** is entered in this topic.
     -   **Business Type**: Select the business type of your website.

         -   **Image and Small File**: If you need to accelerate the delivery of small-size and static resources, such as small files, images, and web style sheets, we recommend that you select this option.
-For more information, see [Image and small file distribution](/intl.en-US/Product Introduction/Scenarios/Image and small file distribution.md).
+For more information, see [Image and small file distribution](/intl.en-US/Product Introduction/Scenarios.md).
         -   **Large File Download**: For downloads of static content whose size is greater than 20 MB, we recommend that you select this option.
 Large file downloads refer to game package installation, app updates, mobile ROM upgrades, and app downloads.
-For more information, see [Delivery of large files](/intl.en-US/Product Introduction/Scenarios/Delivery of large files.md).
+For more information, see [Large file distribution](/intl.en-US/Product Introduction/Scenarios.md).
         -   **VOD**: If you need to accelerate the delivery of audio or video files for VOD playback, we recommend that you select this option.
-For more information, see [ApsaraVideo for VOD](/intl.en-US/Product Introduction/Scenarios/ApsaraVideo for VOD.md).
+For more information, see [On-demand audio and video streaming](/intl.en-US/Product Introduction/Scenarios.md).
         -   **DCDN**: If your website contains a large amount of dynamic and static content, and most of the requests are for dynamic resources, we recommend that you select this option.
-For more information, see [DCDN](/intl.en-US/Product Introduction/Scenarios/DCDN.md).
+For more information, see [What is Dynamic Route for CDN?]().
         **Image and Small File** is selected in this topic.

     -   **Origin Info**: Configure the origin information.